LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/userguide.md

 There are many tools at your disposal that can be used to foster relationships and carry out effective conversations.
 Rich messaging enhances the consumer experience by providing a richer, more engaging channel of communication.

-The following types of rich messaging are being supported for the enhanced agent workspace:
+The following types of rich messaging are being supported for the enhanced Agent Workspace:
 * Structured content cards and carousels
 * Consumer to agent photo sharing
 * Consumer to agent audio sharing